ansys/pyensight/doc/source/calc_functions.rst

       - flag for gradient of velocity magnitude

-Provides a measure for the effect of the boundary layer on the **outside** flow.
+This scalar variable provides a measure for the effect of the boundary layer on the **outside** flow.
 The boundary layer causes a displacement of the streamlines around the body.

-.. list-table:: Function Arguments
+.. list-table:: **Function arguments**
     :widths:  30 70

     * - boundary part